chelseaoktaviany/taskku-landingpage/README.md

 - Initialize the dependencies by running the following command: `npm install`
 - Run the server locally by running the following command: `npm run dev`
+- Type `http://localhost:5173/` in the address bar on your browser like Google Chrome, Firefox, Opera, or Safari

 # References

 - [How to Build an Awesome Landing Page in ReactJS and TailwindCSS on YouTube](https://www.youtube.com/watch?v=UKAbQnCHy4M)

 - [FitApp landing page](https://technext.github.io/FitApp/)
 - [TaskMaster - Task management app landing page on Dribbles](https://dribbble.com/shots/22364970-TaskMaster-Task-Management-App-Landing-Page)